2026 FIFA World Cup bids: Bid requirements

-Endorsement of a set of principles submitted by the FIFA administration as part of the process to select the host of the 2026 FIFA World Cup, including an overview of the content to be requested from bidding member associations and high-level hosting requirements.
-These include: stadium and infrastructure requirements; principles of sustainable event management, human rights and environmental protection; and details on aspects such as governmental support documents, the organisational model to be adopted and provisions for the establishment of a legacy fund.
-A complete version of the bid requirements will eventually be dispatched to member associations that register to take part in the process.
+Endorsement of a set of principles submitted by the FIFA administration was required as part of the process to select the host of the 2026 FIFA World Cup, including an overview of the content to be requested from bidding member associations and high-level hosting requirements.
+These included: stadium and infrastructure requirements; principles of sustainable event management, human rights and environmental protection; and details on aspects such as governmental support documents, the organisational model to be adopted and provisions for the establishment of a legacy fund.
+A complete version of the bid requirements was eventually dispatched to member associations that registered to take part in the process.

 Stadiums requirements

-FIFA have established minimum requirements for stadiums capacities.
+FIFA established minimum requirements for stadiums capacities.